Gemini and other generative AI models process input and output at a granularity called a token.

 Context windows

 The models available through the Gemini API have context windows that are measured in tokens.
 The context window defines how much input you can provide and how much output the model can generate.
-You can determine the size of the context window using the API or by looking in the models documentation.
+You can determine the size of the context window by calling the getModels endpoint or by looking in the models documentation.

 model has an